Skip to main content

 You Already Know If This Book Is Yours

 Looking for the broader genre frame?
 Best space opera romance books.
 Want the human only differentiator?
 Sci fi romance, no aliens.
+Want the confinement that drives the burn?
+Forced proximity romance in space and the found family space opera romance the crew builds around them.
 Interested in the character study?
 Morally gray hero and dual POV.
 Part of an indie sci fi romance series.
+Worried about how it ends?
+It is a standalone with a guaranteed happily ever after and no cliffhanger.
 Or browse the e2l slow burn sfr recommendation list for more books in this exact shape.
 For the claustrophobic version of this tension there is the only one bed trope.
+If you want the version where the hero cracks first, read about heroes who fall first in sci fi romance, and learn why a finished book can leave you with a book hangover.

 The Questions Every Slow Burn Reader Asks First